Local or long distance, you could spend or save a lot!

 - Decide which of these tools you'll want to use to reduce the cost of your move.

-- Are you planning on moving into a smaller home?
-Then here's what you need to know about getting rid of stuff when moving into a smaller home.
+- Are you planning on downsizing to a smaller home?
+Here's what you need to know about getting rid of stuff when moving into a smaller home.

 Share your thoughts about this article with the editor.